Come into the Circle

-Great Leap’s FandangObon (FO) convenes into one circle to include participatory music and dance traditions of Fandango of Vera Cruz, Mexico rooted in African, Mexican and indigenous music; Japanese Buddhist Obon circle dances in remembrance of ancestors; and West African dance and drums of Nigeria and New Guinea.
-In past years we have also built with folks from within the Sufi Muslim practices such as Hadrah.
+Great Leap’s FandangObon (FO) convenes into one circle to include participatory music and dance traditions of Fandango of Vera Cruz, Mexico, rooted in African, Mexican, and indigenous music; Japanese Buddhist Obon circle dances in remembrance of ancestors; and West African dance and drums of Nigeria and Guinea.
+In past years, we have also built with folks from within the Sufi Muslim practices, such as Hadrah.
+In 2025, we welcomed Debkah from Palestine and Filipino tribal dances from the Cordillera mountains.

 Hundreds of folks of all ages and cultures will celebrate connections to each other and Mother Earth.
 The exemplary work of FandangObon was presented at the 2016 Smithsonian Folklife Festival’s “Sounds of California in Washington DC on the National Mall in July 2016.”